-This round-robin workshop gives you the opportunity to explore four facets in three modules of this fascinating technique.
+The round-robin workshop gives you the opportunity to explore four facets in three modules of this fascinating technique.

 - Traditional and (1b) weft-dominant Honeycomb.
-This module allows you to explore variations including spacing the honeycomb for different effects, and creating weft-dominant honeycomb which gives very different results.
+This module allows you to explore variations including spacing the honeycomb for different effects and creating weft-dominant honeycomb which gives very different results.

 - Deflected Double Weave – this is a different approach to deflected double weave that brings the structure to the fore.

-This studio course, based on the book Honeycomb Hybrids : Honeycomb for All Tastes*, introduces you to perhaps a different way of approaching honeycomb, seeing connections with other weaving techniques and encouraging you to explore beyond the basics of any one technique.
+This studio course, based on the book Honeycomb Hybrids : Honeycomb for All Tastes, introduces you to a different way of approaching honeycomb, seeing connections with other weaving techniques and encouraging you to explore beyond the basics of any one technique.

-Honeycomb is a largely under-rated structure, traditionally consisting of plain weave cells alternating with warp and weft float cells.
+Honeycomb is largely under-rated, a structure traditionally consisting of plain weave cells alternating with warp and weft float cells.
 Whilst simple in form, it lends itself to different uses and adaptations.

 This is a fun and light course with lots of experimentation, happy accidents, and wonderful results!
 Play is definitely encouraged!!